Are you laboring hard?

 In your political stance, are you focused on making America great, making America great again, or re-making it into something you deem more fair, just, and righteous?

-In your heart, are you concerned on making up for lost time, making much of your days, making an identity and a legacy?
+In your heart, are you passionate about making up for lost time, making much of your days, making an identity and a legacy?

-In your relationship with God, are you focused on making amends, making things right, making resolutions,, and making others and God take notice of your righteousness, be pleased, stand, and applaud?
+In your relationship with God, are you focused on making amends, making things right, making resolutions, and making others and God take notice of your righteousness and applaud?

 Are you weary and worn out?

-Like the people before Jesus, you have received the Covenant of Works.
-You have received Moral Law of God.
-You are to love him with all your being and your neighbor as yourself.
-You have also been given the Ten Commandments, and you have been told to keep them every minute of every hour of every day.
-In addition, you have been given the Ceremonial and Civil Laws with detailed legislation about every aspect of life.
+You have been placed under a Covenant of Works.
+You have received the Law and you have been told to keep it every minute of every hour of every day.
 You have been told you will get what you deserve or get what you earn.
 With perfect obedience comes blessings.
 With disobedience comes God’s curse.

 You have tried and tried and tried.
 You have labored to be a good student, worker, family-man, and citizen.
 You have worn yourself out to do better as you get older, make a difference, and build a worshiping community.
 You have tried to keep God’s laws and man’s traditions — you have really, really tried, but have had no luck.